johntd8/wavi/README.md

-##WAVI_M Web Application Viewer 2 (Node.js)
+## WAVI_M Web Application Viewer 2 (Node.js)

 Generate a svg class diagram for your node.js web application.

 WAVI is intended for developers who wish to document their web application or as a reverse engineering tool to recover the structure of a web application.
-This (WAVI_M) is a modified version, whose goal is to make the svg files more readable for large diagrams, and when examining large directories,  while providing additional options.
+This (WAVI_M) is a modified version, whose goal is to make the svg files more readable for large applicatioins,  while providing additional options.
 In order to accomplish this, some modifications are proposed:

--  Remove CSS elements from diagrams
+-  Allow option to remove functions from UML diagrams, looking at file depedencies only.
+Useful when wanting to quickly examine how changing one file could affect another.
+This was a popular request for the old application.  (current priority)
+-  After this, allow the option to look at class dependencies as well.
+Useful for editing classes within a file, if they exist.
 -  Allow limits to be set on directory recursion
 -  Allow the option to reverse-engineer single or selected files, no matter their placement on the directory tree
--  Allow option to examine to remove functions from UML diagrams.
-Useful when wanting to look at how only the files and classes are interconnected
+-  Allow typescript support
+-  Implement a robust testing paradigm to ensure further modifcations do not break the application

+-  *Remove CSS elements from diagrams (completed)*

 Additional options in the future: